electricimp/ElectricImp-Sublime/README.md

 ### Logs Console

 The Console can be popped up by selecting `Tools` > `Packages` > `Electric Imp` > `Show Console` menu item.
-The Console shows live logs from the current device group if it is contain at least one device.
+The Console shows live stream logs from the current device group if it contains at least one device.

 ### Adding a Device to the DeviceGroup